 Because they cover up the entire front surface of the tooth, they can be used to treat pretty much any cosmetic flaws that may affect your smile.
 Veneers are routinely used to treat stained teeth, chipped teeth, gaps between the teeth, uneven or misshapen teeth, and much more.

-The versatility of veneers is one of the reasons why they are so popular among patients who wish to improve the appearance of their smiles.
+The versatility of veneers is one of the reasons why they are so popular among patients who to improve the appearance of their smiles.
 In addition to this, they are also the longest-lasting method of cosmetic dentistry treatment, with a lifespan of up to 10-20 years depending on your unique situation and how well you care for your teeth.

 Veneers work by replacing the front surfaces of your teeth.
 To begin the process, Dr. Packard has to trim away a small amount of enamel from the teeth.
 This ensures the veneers don’t add extra bulk to your teeth or interfere with your bite.